 At Hellisheidi Power Plant and Hellisheidi Geothermal Park, your students will find out how the Icelanders are harnessing the natural geothermal power available to them to create sustainable energy resources, which allows them to heat their homes and greenhouses to produce fruit and flowers that would otherwise be impossible in Iceland’s harsh environment.

 Chemists will enjoy finding out about the minerals contained in volcanic rock.
 At Kerid Crater these are clear to see in the brilliant colours of the rock around the caldera.
-And at the Secret Lagoon, you’ll enjoy the benefits of bathing in the mineral-rich geothermal waters that are so important to Icelandic culture.
+At the Secret Lagoon, you’ll enjoy the benefits of bathing in the mineral-rich geothermal waters that are so important to Icelandic culture.

 And if you’re very lucky, you may have the opportunity to see the Northern Lights and learn about the physics behind the world’s most incredible natural light show!